 Rolled Paper Rose Materials

 - Pattern (both the outline and the cut file are available free in my Resource Library — get the password by subscribing for free with the form at the bottom of this post).

 - Cardstock (you can use regular paper or card stock, white or colored, plain, printed, or painted) — for the red rose you see here, I used DCWV premium card stock

-- Scissors or a cutting machine, such as a Cricut Explore Air 2
+- Scissors or a cutting machine, such as a Cricut Explore or Cricut Maker

-- Quilling tool (or tweezers, long-nose pliers, a toothpick with a slot cut into it, or just something skinny and cylindrical)
+- Quilling tool (or tweezers, long-nose pliers, a toothpick with a slot cut into it, or make your own DIY quilling tool)

 - Glue (I used Aleene’s Original Tacky Glue) or hot glue